phenixdigital/phoenix_storybook/guides/testing.md

 For this we recommend using a dedicated tool such as [percy.io](https://percy.io/).

-This library provides you a dedicated enpoint to output your stories (only components' stories) without the storybook main UI:
+This library provides you a dedicated endpoint to output your stories (only components' stories) without the storybook main UI:

 - single story endpoint: `https://localhost:4000/storybook/visual_tests/buttons/button`